glennyonemitsu/MarkupHiveSDK/README.md

 [Coffeescript](http://coffeescript.org/) is a neat and well organized language that compiles into properly linting javascript code.
-The SDK and hosting platform automatically converts `.coffeescript` files placed inside the `static/js/` directory.
-Like with scss, you also reference the file with the `.coffeescript` extension like so:
+The SDK and hosting platform automatically converts `.coffee` files placed inside the `static/js/` directory.
+Like with scss, you also reference the file with the `.coffee` extension like so:

 ```
-script(src='/static/js/my-script.coffeescript')
+script(src='/static/js/my-script.coffee')
 ```

 #### Favicons